jjolly/fearless/README.md

 I will fearlessly allow other parents to raise their children as they are fit.
 I will also fearlessly stand for the well-being of a child.

 ### I am a programmer.
+I write code for a living, then I go home at night and write code for fun.
+I have written in assembly, C, C++, Java, Python, Bash, SQL, HTML, Brainf*ck, and Piet.
+I don't just write code, I wallow in the joy of creation.
+To me it's not about what I write, in what language I write, where I write or for whom I write.
+I write for the sake of creation.
+If I write machine code in a binary editor if I write a prompt for an AI assistant, it is the same.

 ### I am a Christian.